inSileco/inSileco.github.io/content/post/myDebianStretch.md

 ### About my hardware

-Unfortunately, I do not have strong knowledge about hardware and the choice that follows is basically the result of discussions with other non-expert people and a couple of searches on the web.
+Unfortunately, I do not have strong knowledge about hardware and the choice that I made was based on discussions with other non-expert people and a couple of searches on the web.
 Several brands of computer have a high reputation and constantly make good computers.
 One of them is [Lenovo](https://www3.lenovo.com/ca/en/) and after looking a on the Internet claiming that Lenovo have a good Linux compatibility and decided to go for a Lenovo computer.
-Once I made my mind regarding the brand, I have spend some time to think about my general expectations: a laptop, medium-size screen (13"-15"), a good i7 processor, no less than 8Go of RAM, and at least 500Go SSD storage for less than 3000$CAN, warranty included.
+Once I made my mind regarding the brand, I spent some time to think about my general expectations: a laptop, medium-size screen (13"-15"), a good i7 processor, no less than 8Go of RAM, and at least 500Go SSD storage for less than 3000$CAN, warranty included.
 I finally made my mind and bought a customized [Lenovo ThinkPad T470p](https://www.notebookcheck.net/Lenovo-ThinkPad-T470p-Core-i7-GeForce-940MX-Laptop-Review.226802.0.html).
-Below are a couple of details about my gather that I display using the command `inxi`. `inxi` is one of the freeware I installed to retrieve information about my hardware using command lines; if you are interested in free command line tools that returns information about your hardware I recommend [this post on *binarytides*](http://www.binarytides.com/linux-commands-hardware-info/).
+Below are a couple of details about my gather that I display using the command `inxi`.
+Note that `inxi` is one of the freeware I installed to retrieve information about my hardware using command lines; if you are interested in free command line tools that returns information about your hardware I recommend [this post on *binarytides*](http://www.binarytides.com/linux-commands-hardware-info/).
 The command `inxi -SGCADP` entered in my terminal returns the following: